k8ssandra/k8ssandra/docs/content/en/blog/articles/dev-config/index.md

 title: "Requirements for running K8ssandra for development"
 linkTitle: "K8ssandra development configuration"
 description: >
-  K8ssandra is a complete stack for running Apache Cassandra© in production.
+  K8ssandra is a complete stack for running Apache Cassandra&reg; in production.
 As such, it comes with several components that can consume a lot of resources and make it challenging to run on a dev laptop.
 Let’s explore how we can configure K8ssandra for this environment and run some simple benchmarks to determine what performance we can expect.
 author: Alexander Dejanovski ([@alexanderDeja](https://twitter.com/alexanderDeja))

 ---